-The transfers between the General fund to the Building fund were made to cover excess expenditures in the Building fund.
+The transfers between the General fund to the Building fund were made to cover excess expenditures and to adjust the Building fund balance to zero.

 The transfers between the General fund to the Teachers fund were made to cover excess expenditures and adjust the Teachers fund balance to zero.